tcottrell321/Election_Analysis/README.md

     - C) Raymon Anthony Doane received 11,606 votes for 3.1% of the vote.
 4) The winner of the election was:
     - Diana DeGette receiving 272,892 votes for 73.8% of the vote.
 A decisive victory by any standards!
-5) The final results are contained in the file election_analysis.txt located in the Resources Folder of this repository.
+5) The final results are contained in the file election_analysis.txt located in the Analysis Folder of this repository.

 ## Challenge 3 Overview
 Challenge 3 asked us to modify the code to calculate: